Home » Twin Studies

 This is important to note: to those who truly believe that heritability estimates tell us anything about causation, how could they, logically, give us causal information if genes that lead to trait variation are not identified (Richardson, 2012)?

 Panofsky (2014: 102-103) writes:

-Experimental evidence from plants and animals suggest that shapes of the curves cannot inferred in advance and rarely follow the smooth, nonintersecting pattern like in figure 3.2 [I will provide the figure after this quote].
+Experimental evidence from plants and animals suggest that shapes of the curves cannot inferred in advance and rarely follow the smooth, nonintersecting pattern like in figure 3.2.
 Thus true causal interpretations of heritability are hopeless and must be abandoned.
 Behavior geneticists did not claim direct experimental evidence, but they thought these various indirect lines of evidence provided a reasonable set of assumptions that would enable them to interpret heritability scores causally—provided they offer apporopriate, reasonable qualifications.

 Graph from Panofsky (2014: 103)

 Heritability estimates imply nothing about causation.
 It is about associations with variance, not identity and causes (Richardson, 2017: 69).
 A heritability of 0 does not mean that genes do not play a role in the development of form and function and phenotypic variation, it just means that, for whatever reason, there is little correlation between the two.

 Heritability estimates apply only to groups, and are inherently inapplicable to individuals in any sense.
 And they do not imply causation.
 As Moore notes, all of these important limitations have been frequently ignored or minimized.

 Heritability estimates imply nothing about causation.
 Behavior geneticists and others assume that heritability estimates will lead to ‘finding the genes’ that ’cause’ or are ‘associated with’ behavior.
 Their models are also, of course, extremely reductionist.
 It is then important to note that genes do not determine behavior.
 To quote Lerner and Overton (2017: 114):